Buying vs Building Villa in Bali: 9 Key Factors to Consider

 • If done right, building can lead to a strong return on investment when it’s time to sell.

-Navigating legal processes in Bali can be complex.
-Let’s break down what you need to know about buying versus building.
+Navigating legal processes in Indonesia can be complex, especially for foreigner.
+Let’s break down what you need to know about buying vs building villa in Bali.

 Buying a Villa